nactio/nact/README.md

 The goal of the project is to provide a simple way to create and reason about µ-services and asynchronous event driven architectures in Node.js.

 The actor model describes a system made up of a set of entities called actors.
 An actor could be described as an independently running packet of state.
 Actors communicate solely by passing messages to one another.
 Actors can also create more (child) actors.
-This explanation may sound overly simplified but it really isn't.

 Actor systems have been used to drive hugely scalable and highly available systems (such as WhatsApp and Twitter), but that doesn't mean it is exclusively for companies with big problems and even bigger pockets.
 Architecting a system using actors should be an option for any developer considering considering a move to a µ-services architecture: